Top 8 Entry Level Hardware Synths

 Pros: Most affordable Korg, true analog circuitry, built-in sequencer

 Cons: Somewhat limited design

 “Get a Korg Monologue or Minilogue.
-Cheap, sound great, and they are simple yet provide a lot of stuff to play with.” – Yotto
+They are cheap, sound great, and they are simple yet provide a lot of stuff to play with.” – Yotto

 2. Korg MS20-Mini — $459

 The MS20-Mini is Korg’s remake of the classic 1970s MS20 synth.
 The Mini has a nearly identical sound to the original synth which characterized much of the sound of the 80s and 90s and was pivotal in the early days of house and techno music.
 The MS20-Mini is built with the same analog circuitry as the original, contains infinite sound design possibilities with its semi-modular capabilities, and houses an external signal processor that allows the user to run external audio through the synth filters.

 Pros: Versatile sound design, unique modular capabilities, Jon Hopkins loves the MS20